PedroCarbonaroG/Courses/JavaFull/JDBC_Project-2/README.md

 ### Code Implementation
 The repository includes a fully functional JDBC project that demonstrates the application of OOP principles and design patterns.
 Key features and aspects covered in the project:

-- Usage of DAO pattern to code structure
 - Complete implementation using Java
 - Utilization of Object-Oriented Programming (OOP) principles
 - Integration of design patterns for code organization and maintainability